 Go back to the milk mixture for a minute add the egg yolks and mix, save the egg whites though, for the filling.
-Pour the flour into the bowl of your mixer and add milk mixture, yeast mixture and raisins.
+Pour the flour into the bowl of your mixer, add milk mixture, yeast mixture, vanilla powder and raisins.
 Mix everything for about 5 minutes, dough will be quite sticky so don’t panic.

 When it is well incorporated, take the dough, oil it a little bit so it doesn’t crack and place it inside a big bowl to rest, rise, whatever.
 Cover with a cloth or some plastic wrap and wait until it doubles in size, that’s maybe two hours or so.